Vidhi-Maniar/Task-2/README.md

 PDF

-The pdf contain each chart in it
+The pdf contains each chart in it.